Exit Codes in Docker and Kubernetes: The Complete Guide

 When a container reaches the Exited status, Docker will report an exit code in the logs, to inform you what happened to the container that caused it to shut down.

-Understanding Container Exit Codes
+Understanding Docker Container Exit Codes

 Below we cover each of the exit codes in more detail.